michellemalher/michellemalher/README.md

 - 🎲 My interests include renewable energy, economics and statistics

-- 📫 Msc in applied aeconomics at UFRJ with studies on quantitative methods and forecasting models
+- 📫 Msc in applied aeconomics at UFRJ with studies on quantitative methods and time series econometrics